 - Medical Library - corridor adjacent to the library (the long hallway on the ground floor)

-- Forensic Sciences and Biomedical Research Center - basement
+- Forensic Sciences and Biomedical Research Center - ground floor

 - Dunlap Auditorium - ground floor hall

 - Houston Center Clinics – ground floor lobby, stairwells and bathrooms

 - Health Care Center – ground floor center corridor and exit stairwell

 - Physicians Office Building – ground floor lobby, stairwells and bathrooms

 - North Regional Health and Wellness Center – ground floor center corridor and exit stairwell